 So, anyone who’s been around for a bit will know that I’m working towards taking the family for a white Christmas in 2017.
-You can read about my first post here, where I was deciding what options we would have if it all came into fruition.
+You can read about my original post about our white Christmas dreams, where I was deciding what options we would have if it all came into fruition.

 Well I’m very happy to report that our plans are so far on track.
 I have even managed to talk my sister and her husband into joining us and we are all over the moon about that.
 I never, in a million years, thought I would be able to actually talk them into it.
 I am super chuffed, beyond belief, that we are all going to have this wonderful experience and best of all the kids are going to cherish this time spent with us all (ok, with Unc & PP).